24900871/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

-# EX : 6 SERIAL IN SERIAL OUT SHIFTREGISTER
+# EX : 6 IMPLEMENTION OF SERIAL IN SERIAL OUT SHIFTREGISTER

 **AIM:**